A topic from the subject of Analytical Chemistry in Chemistry.

 1. Start the data acquisition software on the computer.

-2. The software will record the detector signal as the sample elutes from the GC column.
+2. The software will record the detector signal (FID signal) as the sample elutes from the GC column, creating a chromatogram.

-4. Compare the retention times of the VOCs in the sample to the retention times of the standards.
+4. Compare the retention times of the peaks in the sample chromatogram to the retention times of the standards.

-5. Identify the VOCs in the sample based on their retention times.
+5. Identify the VOCs in the sample based on their matching retention times with the standards.

-6. Quantify the concentration of each VOC in the sample using the calibration curve generated from the standards.
+6. Quantify the concentration of each VOC in the sample using the calibration curve generated from the peak areas of the standards.
+This often involves calculating response factors.

 Key Procedures: